+- Class time children are able to discuss any problems that have arisen. - Focus days/weeks teachers set work to raise awareness of bullying, wellbeing and internet safety.

+Learning Today ....
+Leading Tomorrow
-- Weekly whole class circle time children are able to discuss any problems that have happened. - Anti-bullying week teachers set work to raise awareness of bullying and how to deal with it. - Peaceful Problem Solving cards contains a script to help children solve problems calmly. - Protective behaviours lessons helps children to know how to keep themselves safe through recognising their own feelings. - Social skills groups builds confidence in making and maintaining friendships, teaching children valuable skills - Teach the new Relationships Education (SRE) introduced Sept 2020

-Peer mentors - Trained by the school to provide positive support for their peers.
+- Assemblies themes cover school values, protected characteristics and equality. - PSHE lessons using 1 Decision helps children to know how to keep themselves safe through recognising their own feelings and identifying key people who can help them if they are being bullied. - Solution focused and restorative approaches to conflict. - Social skills groups builds confidence and teaching skills to make and maintain friendships. - Teach the new Relationships Education (SRE) introduced Sept 2020 - Peer mentors and Sports Ambassadors Trained by the school to provide positive support for their peers. - Wellbeing Champions Trained by MH leaders to support children in their class. - Sports and house activities, for example Sports Day. - Pupil Parliament groups from Year 1-6 every term.

-(Please also see Pupil Wellbeing Policy)
+(Please also see Behaviour Policy)